+Animate Object

-Animate Object CASTING DC: Standard CASTING TIME: 1 full round COOLDOWN: Standard RANGE: Touch TARGET: 1 mundane object DURATION: 1 hour per caster level SAVING THROW: None SPELL RESISTANCE: None THESIS: 1 day per caster level
+TARGET: 1 mundane object

+DURATION: 1 hour per caster level

+SAVING THROW: None SPELL RESISTANCE: None THESIS: 1 day per caster level

 The caster bestows temporary sentience onto an object.
 The target is aware of itself and can communicate verbally using a language known to the caster.
 Objects are limited in their capabilities both by the three laws of animated objects as well as physical construction (ex. a door cannot move off its hinges but a chair can walk around).